Joseph Aitken (Proofreader)

 Tahlia is a freelance editor some of the time and an artist the rest of the time.
 She lives in Madison, Wisconsin with two cats, many paintings in varying states of completion, and many books.

-Kate Dollarhyde (Associate Editor)
+Kate Dollarhyde (Editor-in-Chief)

 Kate Dollarhyde is a rogue editor, narrative designer and writer of speculative fiction.
 Previously, she was the archivist for Locus Magazine's nonprofit, Locus Science Fiction Foundation.
 Though she lives in Oakland, California, her true home is on the internet.